dnephin/compose-swarm-sandbox/README.rst

 Discovery Backends
 ------------------

 The master branch uses `zookeeper` as a discovery backend.
-There is also an `with_etcd` branch which uses `etcd` for discovery.
+There are also `with_etcd`, and `with_consul` branches which use other discovery backends.